langflow-ai/langflow/docs/docs/Integrations/Streamlit/setup.md

 Langflow provides the following Streamlit components:

-- **Send Chat Message**: Send messages to a Streamlit chat session.
+- **Send**: Send messages to a Streamlit chat session.
-- **Listen to Chat Message**: Listen for incoming messages in a Streamlit chat, alters the layout of the Streamlit application.
+- **Listen**: Listen for incoming messages in a Streamlit chat, alters the layout of the Streamlit application.

 Refer to the individual component documentation for more details on how to use each component in your Langflow flows.